-Varroa jacobsoni is an exoparasitic mite the size of a pinhead which evolved on a species of honeybee, Apis cerana, in Java but appeared on agricultural honeybees, Apis mellifera, in North America in 1987.
+Varroa destructor is an exoparasitic mite the size of a pinhead which evolved on a species of honeybee, Apis cerana, in Java but appeared on agricultural honeybees, Apis mellifera, in North America in 1987.
 Varroa mites have since spread throughout the continent with the result that now virtually all commercially productive honeybee colonies in the US must be treated to control Varroa mite infestations or they will die within three years.
 Varroatosis affects larvael, pupal and adult stages of honeybees with a wide range of symptoms some of which are associated with known honeybee viruses (parasitic mite syndrome or PMS).
 Currently only one approved miticide, fluvalinate, is available to an estimated 140,000-211,600 (Caron’95) US beekeepers for controlling varroa.
 It is generally agreed that the effectiveness of this miticide is unsustainable, and some populations of Varroa already exhibit resistance to fluvalinate (Tabor ’94, Griffes ’96).

-“Evaluating a Heat-Therapeutic Control of the Honeybee Mite Varroa Jacobsoni” was a 16 month project which evaluated and developed a method of managing varroa mite infestations with heat alone.
+“Evaluating a Heat-Therapeutic Control of the Honeybee Mite Varroa Destructor” was a 16-month project that evaluated and developed a method of managing varroa mite infestations with heat alone.
 The heat-treatment involves temporarily removing the bees from a hive and exposing them to 46-48˚C (114.8-118.4˚F) for several minutes until most of the mites have been detached but before the bees can be injured by the heat.
 A simple cabinet-type heating apparatus, similar to that used by beekeepers in Uzbekistan where varroa mites have been an apicultural pest for decades, was constructed, tested and improved.
 This project deals exclusively with extrohive thermotherapy of honeybees which should not be confused with a patented device costing several hundred dollars that heats bees and the entire contents of the hive.

-Preliminary heat-treatments enabled the project participants to develop bee-safe handling and heating proceedures while determining factors which limit the number of bees per treatment.
+Preliminary heat-treatments enabled the project participants to develop bee-safe handling and heating procedures while determining factors which limit the number of bees per treatment.
 An efficiency study showed that heat-treatments removed between 82 and 98% of the varroa mites from treated colonies which rivals the efficiency of experimental organic acid treatments and miticides such as fluvalinate (Imdorf, et al 96).

 The principal research study closely monitored 32 colonies over the course of a year to observe the health and productivity of heat-treated colonies relative to a control group.The project was conducted in areas of mixed woodland and small-scale agriculture in hilly areas of Southeastern Vermont and Southwestern New Hampshire on sites where varroa infestation pressure from other honeybee colonies was reduced by a 2 mile or wider buffer radius.
 Participants seeded 32 nucleus colonies (8 frame size) of hybrid “Hardy Northern Stock” (Webster’93) with Varroa mites from donor colonies which had been infested for two years and exhibited symptoms of PMS.
 In October 1996 the 32 colonies were randomly assigned to 8 sites paired according to expected more or less favorable environmental factors so as to mitigate the effects of site on project outcomes.
 After normal wintering 16 colonies at 4 sites were heat-treated during a naturally broodless period in March -April 1997 and the other 16 colonies at the other 4 sites were maintained as a control group.